Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ˈəʊvə]

-Word over indicates the presence of an object on an elevation in relation to something:
+Word over indicates the location of an object on a hill in relation to something:

-The balloon was directly over.
-The balloon was right above us.
+The balloon was directly over.– The balloon was directly above us.

 think- think